 Washington University Physician-Scientist Post-Bac Scholars Program

-The mission of the Post-baccalaureate (Post-bac) program is to provide an intensive, mentored, laboratory research experience for Under Represented in Medicine (URiM) students that will promote their career development, expose them to the physician-scientist career pathway, and strengthen their applications to MD and/or MD/PhD programs.
+The mission of the Post-baccalaureate (Post-bac) program is to provide an intensive, mentored, laboratory research experience for students that will promote their career development, expose them to the physician-scientist career pathway, and strengthen their applications to MD and/or MD/PhD programs.
+Due to the lack of diversity in scientific research, we highly encourage Under Represented in Medicine (URiM) applicants to apply.

 As the U.S. population becomes more diverse with increasing numbers of people who identify as members of one or more racial and ethnic minority groups, there continues to be limited representation of minorities and disadvantaged populations in medicine and the biomedical workforce.
 This disparity impacts us all and has the potential to further exacerbate known health inequities.
 A lack of diversity in the biomedical workforce persists for a variety of reasons, including a lack of academic opportunities and effective support systems within academic medical training programs.
 It is imperative that our biomedical and physician workforce represents the changing demographics of our country.
 We feel it is important to identify and recruit talented under-represented in medicine (URiM) students, to promote initiatives that will advance their careers in medicine, and to expose them to the physician-scientist career pathway.